 A teaspoon of nuts (optional)

 Blend all ingredients together and serve in a bowl.
-Sprinkle with fresh berries, bee pollen, coconut and/or some dried cranberries (they containa lot of sugar so only have a few!)
+Sprinkle with fresh berries, bee pollen, coconut, almond butter and/or some dried cranberries (dried fruit contains more sugar so go easy on the quantity!)